luizaaca/autonomous-agent-research/README.md

 # Prototyping an Autonomous Agent: From Concept to Python Implementation

-This notebook documents the architecture of an autonomous agent.
+This repository documents the architecture of an autonomous agent.
 The objective is to establish a conceptual system capable of operating continuously, making decisions, and executing actions in a perpetual cycle.
 The architecture outlined here serves as the foundation for an autonomous operating system, programmed by states and capable of performing system functions without interruption, such as self-evaluation and self-improvement.

 ## 1. The Theoretical Foundation: LLMs and Agent Autonomy